-- 3.7 In addition to the carers, a manager is based at the Property for up to 25 hours per week.
-This means that there can be up to three members of staff at any one time.
-A social worker can visit the Property every month for approximately 1.5 hours. - 3.8 Family members can see the children either at the Property or at the family member's home, with visits varying in frequency, time and length. - 3.9 There is an external quality assurance visit to the Property once a month for approximately 2 hours. - 3.10 Initially there is on-site learning with a tutor for an average of three hours per day, though this will change to be off-site learning/education provision.
+- 3.7 In addition to the carers, a manager would be based at the Property for up to 25 hours per week.
+This would mean that there could be up to three members of staff at any one time.
+A social worker may visit the Property every month for approximately 1.5 hours. - 3.8 Family members will see the children either at the Property or at the family home, with visits varying in frequency, time and length. - 3.9 There will be an external quality assurance visit to the Property once a month for approximately 2 hours. - 3.10 Initially there will be on-site learning with a tutor for an average of three hours per day, though this will change to be off-site learning/education provision.